-How to save webpages as PDFs on iPhone and iPad
+How to save a Safari webpage as PDF on iPhone or iPad

 Illustration for turning a Safari web page to PDF